-(CNN) -- When Susannah Reid learned she had an extremely rare and aggressive cancer at age 41, she was hit with a triple whammy.
+(CNN) -- When Susannah Reid learned she had an extremely rare and aggressive cancer at age 41, she was hit with a double whammy.

 Susannah Reid, left, benefited when her sister Beth Weiss found a fellow patient on a cancer-centric site.

-Her doctors told her she had two years -- at the most -- to live.
-Then they told her no doctor in her home state of West Virginia had much experience treating it.
+She was told that no doctor in her home state of West Virginia had much experience treating it.
 Then when her sister found an expert out of state, her insurance refused to pay for treatment there.

 Late one night, Weiss went online looking for information about her sister's disease, uterine leiomyosarcoma.
 And there she found the woman she calls her "godsend," Dr. Doreen Kossove.